Skip to main content

 • Vulnerabilities

-In order to connect Cortex to your SonarQube instance, you’ll need to create a SonarQube User Token, and add it under Settings → SonarQube.
+In order to connect Cortex to your SonarQube instance, you’ll first need to create a SonarQube user token.

 Multi-account support